 image source: Wikimedia Commons

-In this journey, we will meet “Two little humans” who “live” on the brain surface.
-Dr. Wilder Penfield and Edwin Boldrey “discovered” them in 1937.
+This journey will go through “Two little humans” who “live” on the brain surface.
+Dr Wilder Penfield and Edwin Boldrey “discovered” them in 1937.

-“Two little humans” (Figure 1) – now famously called “Homunculus of the brain” – lie along the Central sulcus which separates the Frontal lobe from the Parietal and Temporal lobes.
+These “Two little humans” (Figure 1) – now famously called “Homunculus of the brain” – lie along the Central Sulcus, which separates the Frontal lobe from the Parietal and Temporal lobes.

 Homunculus in the brain

 As you can see in Figure 3 (below), the upper inside surface area controls our feet and legs.
 Let us start with Figure 2.
-When we begin to climb, we will step on the areas that receive information from and send commands to the facial structures.
-Further up, we will find areas that receive information and send commands to arms, body, legs, and feet.
+When we climb, we will step on the areas that receive information from and send commands to the facial structures.
+Further up, we will find areas that receive the information and send instructions to move.
 It follows a highly organized distinct pattern.
 And, the more complex the job is, the larger the designated area.